edplatform-startup/backend/docs/api.md

 - 500 Internal Server Error → Fallback error handler; body `{ "error": "Internal Server Error: <message>" }`.

 ## Notes
-- Every response uses JSON and includes `success` for happy-path course endpoints.
+- Every response uses JSON.
+Successful `POST /course-structure` requests return only the persisted `courseId`.
 - Readers should supply their own authentication/authorization in front of this API; it trusts the provided UUIDs.
-- Supabase schema: reads from `api.courses` for GET requests; POST currently does not persist data.
+- Supabase schema: reads from and writes to `api.courses`. `course_data` is the canonical JSON column for stored syllabi.

 ## Examples
 - List user courses → `GET https://edtech-backend-api.onrender.com/courses?userId=...`